organisciak/dissertation/document/4_posterior.md

 However, taking a maximum likelihood estimate for $P(q_i|d)$--- dividing term $q_i$'s occurrences in document $d$ by the sum of all terms---suffers some problems.
 First, it heavily punishes documents where a word has not occurred, over-emphasizing seen words in the document's language model.
 Secondly, it fails to account for the general likelihood of a word occurring in the language.
-Thus, we smooth between the query term in the document's language model and its probability in the collections language model ($P(q_i}C)$).
+Thus, we smooth between the query term in the document's language model and its probability in the collections language model ($P(q_i)C)$).
 Smoothing not only de-emphasizes seen words, but also reduces the discriminatory power of common words, akin to the TF-IDF intuition[@zhai_study_2001].

 The baseline in this study will use linear smoothing between the two forms of evidence.